logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 1. Your Logz.io Metrics account ID or [token](/user-guide/accounts/finding-your-metrics-account-token/).
 2. At least 5 sample JSONs of your custom metrics.
-3. If you are sending multiple metricsets, add descriptions to clarify which metricsets are associated with which dimensions.
+3. If you are sending multiple metricsets, add descriptions to clarify which dimensions are associated with each metricset.

 Configuring the rollups for your custom metrics is included in your package and we're happy to offer it!